Skip to main content

 You can't fix what you can't see.
 That's why we built Miliki.

-Miliki is a 15-minute AI diagnostic that identifies your specific money patterns, shows you exactly what they're costing you, and gives you a personalised 90-day plan to break them.
+Miliki is an AI diagnostic (about 15 minutes) that identifies your specific money patterns, shows you exactly what they're costing you, and gives you a personalised 90-day plan to break them.

 KES 1,999 via M-Pesa.
 No subscription.
 No upsell.